ganindu7/deepnotes/topics/utils/setting_up_tao_toolkit_api_simplified.md

 ```

 #### Persistent Volume (Manual)

-The tao toolkit needs some persistent volume.
+The TAO Toolkit requires some persistent volume.

-below is an example of a candidate persistent volume, tha tis locally mounted.
+Below is an example of a candidate persistent volume that is locally mounted.
-Note that the `accessModes` is set to `ReadWriteOnce`
+Note that the `accessModes` is set to `ReadWriteOnce`.

 ```
 apiVersion: v1